Watches and Wonders

-Watches and Wonders Geneva, formerly known as the Salon International de la Haute Horlogerie, is held annually at Palexpo in Geneva, Switzerland.
+Watches and Wonders (formerly Salon International de la Haute Horlogerie) is an annual trade show held at Palexpo in Geneva, Switzerland showing over 60 watchmaking houses.
+The expo is attended by watch industry professionals, journalists, enthusiasts, and collectors.

-In 2026, the event will bring together 66 watchmaking houses, opening their doors to professionals, journalists, enthusiasts, and collectors to showcase their latest collections and innovations.

 In 2020 and 2021, the show was opened to the public for the first time in a virtual format.
 In 2022, three days of the event were made accessible to the public in person.

 The 2025 edition welcomed 55,000 visitors, including nearly 1,600 journalists.

+Watches and Wonders also operated in China.